Download the ABC7/AccuWeather app!

-Switching is easy.
 Simply download the free ABC7/AccuWeather app today to receive up-to-the minute weather alerts for your region.
-Your ABC7 Mega Doppler app will shut down on April 15.

 ABC7 and AccuWeather offer MinuteCast, providing the only global minute-by-minute precipitation forecast for Southern California, right down to your street address.
 This feature is available for over a dozen countries on three continents.